Australian hotel for sale, snakes and crocs included

-SYDNEY (Reuters) - For Sale: charming Australian outback hotel that welcomes all visitors, snakes and crocodiles included.
-No pesky neighbors and a mere 180 kms (112 miles) to the nearest city.
+SYDNEY, July 12 (Reuters) - For Sale: charming Australian outback hotel that welcomes all visitors, snakes and crocodiles included.
+No pesky neighbours and a mere 180 kms (112 miles) to the nearest city.

 And all yours for only A$760,000 ($735,000).